zwachtel11/peg/README.md

           path: redis.conf
 ```

-Instead of copy and pasting this config from machine to machine or cloning git repos you decide to use peg to seemlessly push and pull your kubernetes manifests.
+Instead of copy and pasting this config from machine to machine or cloning git repos you decide to use peg to seamlessly push and pull your kubernetes manifests.

 First use peg to login into your private OCI compliant container registry.